Skip to main content

 Air-popped popcorn

-Air-popped popcorn is low-calorie, but it will supply that satisfying crunch we often crave in a snack.
+Air-popped popcorn is a low-calorie food, but it will supply that satisfying crunch we often crave in a snack.
 Because the calorie density is low — only about 30 calories per cup — popcorn makes a healthy snack for people looking to maintain or lose weight.
 You can munch away on quite a large serving without inhaling hundreds of calories as you might with chips, nuts, or crackers.
 Popcorn also provides a little bit of fiber (about as much as an apple in a three-cup serving) and polyphenols, which are antioxidants that combat free radicals in your body.
 To boost the nutritional content, try sprinkling air-popped popcorn with nutritional yeast.
 This superfood has a parmesan cheese-like flavor and is packed with B vitamins.

 Of course, it’s important to choose the right type of popcorn.
 Avoid the “movie theater“ style of buttery microwave popcorn or packaged pre-popped snack food popcorn like Smart Food.
 Instead, choose air-popped popcorn or low-fat, low-salt microwave popcorn.
 Alternatively, if you don’t like popcorn and you want to buy a pre-packaged, healthier popcorn alternative, you can try snack foods like Pirate’s Booty and other organic popped “puffs,“ which will be healthier than most packaged popcorn snacks.